 The effect of that is clear to see with 65% of teachers, in my recent survey*, stating that they are worse off than 5 years ago.
-Although a pay rise has now been agreed in Scotland, many teachers all over the UK are still worrying about money.
+Although some have now had a payrise, many teachers all over the UK are still worrying about money.

 However, we are not alone.
-Public sector workers all over the country have had their pay frozen/capped since 2010, and are also feeling the financial pinch.
-It's not just low paid workers, there are a great many people in professional roles, who are struggling in the current economic climate.
+Public sector workers all over the country are also feeling the financial pinch.
+It's not just low paid workers, there are a great many people, in professional roles, who are also struggling in the current economic climate.

 But that’s not all.